 One thing I love about using Adobe software is the integration between apps because it’s just so convenient.
 For example, I can animate a vector created in Adobe Illustrator using After Effects.
 Of course, it only works if you prepare the files in the right way.

 Animation requires all the details and when one step goes wrong, uh-oh, it can be a mess or simply wouldn’t work at all.
 Layers can be tricky to work with.
-That’s why it’s really important to organize the .ai file before using it in After Effects.
+That’s why it’s really important to prepare the .ai file before using it in After Effects.

 So why would you want to import layers instead of the file itself and what’s the difference?
 After Effect doesn’t read groups or sub-layers from the .ai file, so if you want to animate a specific part of a vector, it has to be on a separate layer.